JNRowe/jnrowe.github.io/articles/advent_of_code.rst

 to feel better.

-All told, I spent nine hours on |AOC| and those hours were spread pretty evenly between the “live” 2017 puzzles and the previous years too.
+All told, I spent nine hours on |AOC| and those hours were spread pretty evenly between the “live” 2017 puzzles and the previous years.
 I’m up for calling it personal development, and I’m hoping it returns this year!

 Tips
 ----